encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 peak_resident_set_size: 11392
 peak_virtual_memory: 912068
 ```
+Following is the interpretation of this output, but note that this is not important for the later benchmarks as the data is also written to files that
+can later be parsed and visualized with Python scripts procided by us.
-This indicates that party 1 has sent 0 bytes during setup/preprocessing which took 2.320152 ms,
+The output indicates that party 1 has sent 0 bytes during setup/preprocessing which took 2.320152 ms,
 while it has sent 5880 bytes in the online phase that took 1.620136 ms.
 Peak virtual memory was at 912068 KB while the peak resident set size was 11392 KB.
 Of course, the memory utilization in the overall statistics and the measured time can vary and hence be different, but traffic is expected to always be the same.

 ## Artifact Evaluation (Only for Functional and Reproduced badges)
-This section includes all the steps required to evaluate your artifact's functionality and validate your paper's key results and claims.
-Therefore, highlight your paper's main results and claims in the first subsection.
-And describe the experiments that support your claims in the subsection after that.

 ### Main Results and Claims
 MultiCent provides scalable and secure computation of centrality measures w.r.t. graph size and depth.